 Who do I Contact If an American dies in Iceland?

-If you are in Iceland, you should report the death of a U.S. citizen in Iceland to local authorities by calling Icelandic emergency services at 112 (Iceland’s equivalent of 911).
-Please also contact the American Citizen Services (ACS) unit at the U.S. Embassy in Reykjavik, Iceland as soon as possible.
-The death can be reported during working hours (8:00 to 17:00 Monday to Friday) by calling +354 595-2200.
-If the death occurs outside of regular working hours, please contact the Embassy at +354-595-2248 (dial 011 first if calling from the United States).
+If you are in Iceland, report the death of a U.S. citizen in Iceland to emergency services by dialing 112.
+In addition, request assistance from the Consular Section at the U.S. Embassy in Reykjavik by using the Consular Navigator.
+If the death occurs outside of regular working hours, please contact the Duty Officer at +354-693-9207 (dial 011 first if calling from the United States).

 Role of the Embassy when an American dies in Iceland